r-token/the-golden-hurricast/src/pages/2021-03-12-frank-haith/index.md

 It also would have resulted in postseason play, though likely the NIT seeing as no brackets had us in the NCAA tournament as an at-large bid.
 And we had just suffered a 22-point blowout loss at the hands of Wichita State.
 The postseason was canceled altogether due to COVID-19.

+Looking at his Tulsa career as a whole, though, we've been consistently poor in 3-point percentage, free throw percentage, points per game, blocks, and offensive rebounding.

 <br />

 #### Looking Forward